nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 If you want to SSH in the Rasberry Pi without having to use a computer screen to figure out the IP address, please note that the IP address written to a file located in the home directory (`/home/pi/ip.txt`) every minute.
 Just plug-in the Pi, wait a little and get the IP address by plugging it the SD card to another compute.

+Finally, think of updating the lifespan machine code before you run it the first time and then from time to time.
+Instructions are provided in the corresponding section.

 ### From scratch

 #### Step 1: Installing the OS on the Raspberry Pi